-Legend: XXX Customer-specific information

-Y Year code (last digit of calendar year)

-ΥY

-WW Week code (week of January 1 is week '01')

-NNN Alphanumeric traceability code

-Pb-free JEDEC designator for Matte Tin (Sn)

-This package is Pb-free.
-The Pb-free JEDEC designator (e3)

-can be found on the outer packaging for this package.

-be carrie nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.
+Legend: XXX Customer-specific information Y Year code (last digit of calendar year) ΥY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01') NNN Alphanumeric traceability code Pb-free JEDEC designator for Matte Tin (Sn) This package is Pb-free.
+The Pb-free JEDEC designator (e3) can be found on the outer packaging for this package. ł be carried nt the full Microchip part number cannot be marked on one line, it will d over to the next line, thus limiting the number of available s for customer-specific information.